mbwatson/renci-publications/publications.md

 ## Networks of blood proteins in the neuroimmunology of schizophrenia.
 - DOI: 10.1038/s41398-018-0158-y
-- TYPE: Paper
+- TYPE: Journal Article

 ## Offenders become the victim in virtual reality: impact of changing perspective in domestic violence
 - DOI: 10.1038/s41598-018-19987-7
-- TYPE: Paper
+- TYPE: Journal Article

 ## Ontology-based interactive visualization of patient-generated research questions
 - DOI: ?